Good long-term memory is essential to tortoises’ survival. Different species can be found worldwide, but most are found in semi-arid habitats.

-Food sources in these localities are often scattered across the land in patches, so tortoises need to recall information to navigate their environment.
+Food sources in these localities are often scattered across the land in patches, so tortoises need to recall information to successfully navigate their environment.

 Tortoises can remember things for at least 9 years.
 Complex tasks are recalled in detail for weeks, while simple tasks can be remembered for years.